Frat’s Dragonkin: The Banished Guide -

 ornaments

-Eralden [Eko - CM] created A basic guide for resources and how to Farm them
+In the official Dragonkin Discord Eralden [Eko - CM] created A basic guide for resources and how to Farm them.

 Builds